Inkjin Tattoo Guides

 Best Placements for Micro Tattoos

-The inner ankle, upper arm, and shoulder blade are all excellent choices that offer good longevity due to minimal sun exposure and low friction.
-Finger tattoos remain hugely trendy but come with a major caveat: they fade the fastest of any placement, often needing touch-ups within 1-2 years.
-The same applies to hand placements and the sides of feet.
-If longevity matters to you, prioritise areas where skin stays relatively stable and protected from constant abrasion.
+Inner ankles and upper arms are good options but so is the shoulder blade, as well.
+A recommendation I have is that these are all tucked away in non-sun-exposed and low-friction areas.
+People still want finger tattoos inordinately, but they fade the fastest of any placement, often needing touch-ups within 1-2 years.
+The same applies for hand and sides of foot placements.
+If you prioritize longevity, prioritise areas where skin stays relatively stable and protected from constant abrasion.

 Longevity and Aging of Micro Tattoos

-The best micro tattoo artists design with longevity in mind.
-They leave slightly more space between elements than seems necessary when fresh, knowing the ink will spread over 5-10 years.
-They use bolder saturation in key areas to ensure the design remains legible as it softens.
+Here is an important tip: micro tattoo artists create with longevity in mind.
+They leave a slightly larger amount of room than you’d expect from looking at a new tattoo, knowing that the ink will spread after 5-10 years have passed, causing the ink to soften.
+Additionally, they will use bolder saturation in key areas to ensure the design remains legible as it softens.
 Sun protection is absolutely critical for micro tattoos: UV exposure accelerates fading dramatically at this scale.
-Apply SPF 50+ to exposed micro tattoos daily, and consider that a touch-up every 3-5 years is normal maintenance for keeping a micro piece looking its best.
+Be sure to apply SPF 50+ to exposed micro tattoos daily and note that the standard for micro tattoos is a touch-up every 3-5 years.

 Choosing the Right Micro Tattoo Artist